adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 9/6/20

+* ls -lah to get list of files with size in human readable format.
+* Used argparse for the first time

 ## 8/6/20

 * N/A